Bleak China autos outlook triggers raft of profit warnings

-FRANKFURT, July 11 (Reuters) - Auto suppliers Johnson Electric Holdings and Sensirion slashed their earnings forecasts on Thursday, blaming a slowdown in car sales and pessimism about the prospects of a Chinese car sector recovery.
+FRANKFURT (Reuters) - Auto suppliers Johnson Electric Holdings (0179.HK) and Sensirion (SENSI.S) slashed their earnings forecasts on Thursday, blaming a slowdown in car sales and pessimism about the prospects of a Chinese car sector recovery.

-The news is the latest to signal weaker global industrial activity and ripples from a trade war that has already forced China’s Geely Swiss engineering company ABB Germany’s Aumann and chemicals giant BASF, to warn of turbulence ahead.
+The news is the latest to signal weaker global industrial activity and ripples from a trade war that has already forced China’s Geely (0175.HK) Swiss engineering company ABB (ABBN.S) Germany’s Aumann (AAGG.DE) and chemicals giant BASF (BASFn.DE), to warn of turbulence ahead.

 Hong Kong-based Johnson Electric, which makes micro-motors and electric power steering systems, said it expects profit for the six months ending September 30, 2019 to be “substantially lower” because of a significant decline in light vehicle production and an “especially depressed” market in China.